 Warbler photography is hard.
 There’s no question about it.

 If you go back enough times, you will get lucky.
-A beautiful Magnolia will perch on a branch in the sunlight right in front of you and stay there long enough for you to focus and get 5 great shots.
+A beautiful Canada Warbler will perch out in the open and stay there long enough for you to focus and get a great shot.
 All that practice on branches and unsuccessful shots means you’ll get it right when it counts!